 Bed bugs will attack your pet, but only if they have got a long, long time without a human blood meal.
 Pet blood does not meet their nutritional requirements the way human blood does.

 Bed bugs are a member of the genus Cimex.
 Every insect in this genus is a bloodsucker of one form or another.
 For example, one variety, called "bat bugs," feeds on bats.
 The type that infests most homes these days are of the genus Cimex lectularius, and they love human blood.

 Many people feel confusion because bed bugs are known to dislike hair and fur and that they prefer a human host.
 It is true that they prefer humans and dislike fur.
 It is also true that they will take what they can get when they can get it.
 The scientific fact is that bed bugs can feed on any warm-blooded animal, so they are not going to let themselves starve just because they dislike fur.

 In almost all cases, except a rare few, you are going to get bitten before your cat does.
 Bed bugs are the hungry wolf, and you are the grandma.
 They will not eat Little Red Riding Hood (your cat) until after they eat grandma (you).

-Since bed bugs don't like pet fur or blood there is usually an underlying reason that bed bugs target them.
+Since bed bugs don't like pet fur or blood, there is usually an underlying reason why bed bugs target them.
 The main reason a cat or dog may be bitten by a bed bug is that failed extermination measures upset the bed bugs' natural feeding patterns.